 It doesn’t matter how much money you have or who you are, you should always respect others.
-Just because you are famous or more successful than someone else, it doesn’t give you the right to treat them like shit.
+Just because you are famous or more successful than someone else doesn’t give you the right to treat them like shit.

-In the long run when you start respecting the little guy, they will start telling all of their friends about you, and sooner or later more people will want to do business with you.
+In the long run, when you start respecting the little guy, they will start telling all of their friends about you.
+Sooner or later, more people will want to do business with you.

-For example, I was at a conference in London a few years ago and no one wanted to help out this Russian kid who could barely speak English.
-I took 30 minutes of my time to give him free advice and that same night he told over 10 companies how great I was.
-One of those companies ended up giving my firm a 1.2 million dollar contract.
+For example, I was at a conference in London a few years ago.
+I saw that no one wanted to help out this Russian kid who could barely speak English.
+I took thirty minutes of my time to give him free advice.
+That same night, he told over ten companies how great I was.
+One of those companies ended up giving my firm a 1.2-million dollar contract.

 Don’t Stiff People